Richmond Aggravated Assault Lawyer

 Aggravated assault cases often involve weapons such as firearms, knives, and brass knuckles.
 Malicious wounding occurs when someone shoots, wounds, cuts, or takes actions to impose serious harm on an individual that resulted in serious bodily injury.
 Strangulation is an intentional application of pressure to a person’s neck that cuts off their blood circulation and interferes with their breathing.

-For this type of case, the person charged should supply their lawyer with documentation about the charges and information about any witnesses who may have seen or know of the events.
+There is no serious bodily injury element in an aggravated assault.
+It is not defined.
+Assault can be anything from slapping somebody in the face to spitting on an officer’s shirt.
+That is all going to be the same assault.
+For this type of case, the person charged should supply their Richmond aggravated assault attorney with documentation about the charges and information about any witnesses who may have seen or know of the events.

 Penalties for Aggravated Assault